Therapy for Autistic Women in North Carolina

 For some women, the experience of parenting makes autistic traits more noticeable.

-The constant sensory input, shifting routines, and social demands of family life can place significant pressure on an already taxed nervous system.
+The constant sensory input, shifting routines, and social demands of family life can place significant pressure on an already overstimulated nervous system.

 Autism and Parenthood